LeBron James: Public image

-By 2015, James was considered by many people, including his fellow NBA players, to be the "face of the NBA".
-His opinions have yielded significant influence on people who make important league decisions; in 2014, he asked commissioner Adam Silver to increase the duration of the All-Star break, and the request was granted the following season.
+James is considered by fellow NBA players, media tabloids, and popular culture to be the "face of the NBA", often alongside Warriors superstar Stephen Curry.
+His opinions have yielded significant influence on people who make important league decisions; for example, in 2014, James asked commissioner Adam Silver to increase the duration of the All-Star break, and the request was granted the following season.
 On February 13, 2015, James was elected the first vice president of the National Basketball Players Association (NBPA).

-Throughout his career, James has been ranked by Forbes as one of the world's most influential athletes, and in 2017, he was listed by Time as one of the 100 most influential people in the world.
-During his first stint with the Cavaliers, he was adored by local fans, and Sherwin-Williams displayed a giant Nike-produced banner of James on its world headquarters.
-Despite their affection for James, Cleveland fans and critics were frequently annoyed when he sported a Yankees hat when he attended Cleveland Indians baseball games versus the New York Yankees.
-Following his actions during the 2010 free agency period and The Decision, he was listed as one of the most disliked athletes in the United States.
+Throughout his career, James has been ranked by Forbes as one of the world's most influential athletes, and has been listed by Time as one of the 100 most influential people in the world.
+During his first stint with the Cavaliers, James was adored by local fans, and Sherwin-Williams displayed a giant Nike-produced banner of James on its world headquarters.
+Despite their affection for James, Cleveland fans and critics were frequently annoyed when he sported a Yankees hat when he attended Cleveland Indians baseball games against the New York Yankees.
+Following his actions during the 2010 free agency period and The Decision, James was listed as one of the most disliked athletes in the United States.
 By 2013, his image had mostly recovered and he was reported by ESPN as the most popular player in the NBA for the second time in his career.
-In 2014, he was named the most popular male athlete in America by the Harris Poll.
+In 2014, James was named the most popular male athlete in America by the Harris Poll.
 He has led the league in jersey sales six times.